cupnoodle/fluffyes/28-difference-between-try.md

-The function body might look like this (not the actual code, just my guess as the implementation is not open source):
+The function implementation might look like this (not the actual code, just my guess as the implementation is not open source):

 ```swift
 func decode<T>(_ type: T.Type, from data: Data) throws -> T {